 When you act out anger you may find you have aggression, shouting, swearing, hitting or throwing things, being physically violent or verbally abusive and or threatening towards others.
 This can cause you great problems in relationships, at work and sometimes be violent and destructive.

 Someone who is acting their anger inwardly may not outwardly lose their temper, but will turn anger in on themselves.
 This can mean telling yourself you hate yourself, isolating yourself and even self harm.
-You may say they do not lose your temper, but at the same time feel irritated maybe at the world in general, holding in or suppressing anger.
+You may say you do not lose your temper, but at the same time feel irritated maybe at the world in general, holding in or suppressing anger.
 Suppressed anger can go on to cause depression, and low self esteem.

 Passive aggressive behaviour